obertscheiderfhwn/RTMsim/README.md

 # Installation instructions

-In order to use RTMsim for filling simulations, download Julia from https://julialang.org/downloads/ and add Julia to path such that can be started from command line, open Julia terminal, change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`.
-For Windows operating system: Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.
+In order to use RTMsim for filling simulations, download Julia from https://julialang.org/downloads/, install and add Julia to path such that can be started from command line, open Julia terminal, change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`.
+Download the RTMsim repository and save in a folder.
+For Windows operating system: Go to the folder with the RTMsim repository and double click on run_rtmsim_GUI.bat to start the GUI.
 For all operating systems: One has access to all functions through the Julia terminal.
 Open a Julia terminal, change to the directory with the RTMsim repository with `cd("path\\to\\working\\directory")` where the path can be absolute or relative and the levels are separated by `\\` and then start either the GUI with `include("rtmsim_GUI.jl")` or call all functions directly after executing `include("rtmsim.jl")`.
 Popular functions are:
-- `rtmsim.plot_mesh(1,"meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the mesh defined in the bdf-file
+- `rtmsim.plot_mesh("meshfiles\\mesh_permeameter1_foursets.bdf",1)` for plotting the mesh defined in the bdf-file
 - `rtmsim.plot_sets("meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the sets specified in the bdf-file
 - `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_permeameter1_foursets.bdf",200, 101325,1.225,1.4,0.06, 1.35e5,1.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-9,1,1,0,0, 1,2,2,2,0,"results.jld2",0,0.01,16)` for starting a simulation with different patches and race tracking
-- `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_permeameter1_foursets.bdf",200, 101325,1.225,1.4,0.06, 1.35e5,1.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-9,1,1,0,0, 1,2,2,3,0,"results.jld2",1,0.01,16)` for continuing the previous simulation
+- `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_permeameter1_foursets.bdf",200, 101325,1.225,1.4,0.06, 1.35e5,1.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-11,1,1,0,0, 3e-3,0.7,3e-9,1,1,0,0, 1,2,2,2,1,"results.jld2",0,0.01,16)` for continuing the previous simulation
 - `rtmsim.plot_mesh("meshfiles\\mesh_annulusfiller1.bdf",2)` for the manual selection of inlet ports with left mouse button click while key `p` is pressed
 - `rtmsim.rtmsim_rev1(1,"meshfiles\\mesh_annulusfiller1.bdf",200, 0.35e5,1.205,1.4,0.06, 0.35e5,0.00e5, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 3e-3,0.7,3e-10,1,1,0,0, 0,0,0,0, 0,"results.jld2",1,0.01,16)` for starting only with the interactively selected inlet ports
 - `rtmsim.plot_results("results.jld2")` for plotting the final filling and pressure contours
 - `rtmsim.plot_overview(-1,-1)` for plotting the filling contours at four equidistant time instances
 - `rtmsim.plot_filling(-1,-1)` for plotting the filling at different time instances selected with a slider bar
-- `rtmsim.start_rtmsim("input.txt")` for starting a simulation with the parameters specified in the text file input.txt
+- `rtmsim.start_rtmsim("inputfiles\\input.txt")` for starting a simulation with the parameters specified in the text file input.txt

 # Example usage